albogdano/velocity-netbeans/README.md

 Velocity is a mature and robust templating language for the JVM.
 NetBeans used to have pretty good plugins which added support for Velocity but through the years those projects were abandoned and NetBeans was left without a proper plugin.
-I looked for alternatives and there were some - the very basic plugin for VS Code which does not allow mixing HTML + VTL1 in the same file.
+I looked for alternatives and there were some - the very basic plugin for VS Code which does not allow mixing HTML + VTL in the same file.
 Then there was IntelliJ with pretty good integration out of the box.
 For some time I was envious that IntelliJ had better Velocity support than NetBeans.
 So, I decided to bring the missing Velocity plugin back to NetBeans.